Next: Generic Programs, Previous: Generalities about Autoconf tests, Up: Existing Tests [Contents][Index]

 The result of this test can be influenced by setting the variable

-or the cache variable ac_cv_prog_LEX
+LEX or the cache variable ac_cv_prog_LEX.

 See also Yacc and Lex.